What is Bernard Arnault's net worth?

 The young businessman sold the company and used the proceeds to help fund the acquisition of Christian Dior in 1985 – the company that would become the foundation of LVMH.

-Arnault had always been interested in luxury goods and with Dior, he saw a company with a strong brand and a loyal customer base, the most important components of any luxury brand.
+Arnault had always been interested in luxury goods, and with Dior he saw a company with a strong brand and a loyal customer base – the most important components of any luxury brand.
 However, he also noticed the business wasn’t living up to its full potential.
 The young businessman believed he had the skills and drive to turn the business into one of the world’s premier luxury companies.

-With that goal in mind, Arnault merged Dior with several other luxury goods companies in 1987, including Louis Vuitton, Moët et Chandon, and Hennessy, to create the conglomerate known as LVMH.
-The combined group not only had a great stable of businesses under one roof, but it also benefited from economies of scale.
+With that goal in mind, Arnault merged Dior with several other luxury goods companies in 1987, including Louis Vuitton, Moët et Chandon and Hennessy, to create the conglomerate known as LVMH.
+The combined group not only had a great stable of businesses under one roof, it also benefited from economies of scale.

 The creation of the business came at a great time.
 Luxury goods have always had a place in the market, but in the late 1980s and early 1990s, there were some huge changes going on in the world that acted as tailwinds for the young LVMH.